TApplencourt/OvO/README.md

 ## Requirement
   - python3
   - OpenMP compiler (obviously).
-We recommand an OpenMP 5.0 spec-complied compiler.
+We recommend an OpenMP 5.0 spec-complied compiler.
 Some test map and reduce a variable in the same combined construct
   - C++11 compiler
   - [jinja](https://jinja.palletsprojects.com/en/2.11.x/) (optional,  needed to generate more tests.
 See next section)
 ```